OpticAlpha870/trading-terminal-docs/docs/channel-comparison.md

 ### OpticAlpha vs SpotGamma

 SpotGamma pioneered retail access to GEX analysis and has the most established brand in dealer positioning data.
 Its GEX methodology is well documented and widely cited.
-The product is equities-only — no crypto, no forex, no macro, no filings.
+The product is equities only: no crypto, no forex, no macro, no filings.
 It is a single-asset-class tool at $149/month for the entry tier.

 OpticAlpha's GEX channel covers the same core metrics (net GEX, DEX, call wall, put wall, zero gamma line) plus the squeeze radar scoring layer, at $10.50/month as part of the full terminal.